facundonahuelcruz/facundonahuelcruz/README.md

 ## Portfolio.
 [Currently working on my portfolio website, sorry]

-## About me.
-• Some few jobs that i did as a teenager were being an audio engineer, english/spanish translator and a PC technician.<br>
-• As a music producer and vocalist, i can make my own SFX and voice phrases for my projects.<br>
-• I love to play videogames but now i share that passion with coding.<br>

 ## Setup.
 • <b>CPU:</b> Ryzen 5 1600.<br>
 • <b>GPU:</b> RX 570.<br>